 - 3 cloves of garlic, minced

-- ½ teaspoon of Indian Chilli powder (Kashmiri) (if you prefer more heat, you can adjust to your spice level)
+- ½ teaspoon of Indian Hot Chilli powder (add more of less depending on your spice level)

 - 1.5 cups (360ml) of chicken stock